techgasp/drupal-antispam/README.txt

 --------

-Spam Master protection module for drupal blocks new user registrations, comments and threads using Real Time anti-spam lists as .
+Spam Master protection module for drupal blocks new user registrations, comments and threads using Real Time anti-spam lists as Saas.

 FEATURES